jbal/trendhunter/README.md

                                   but can be increased to 100.
-You may want to limit concurrency to avoid 429 errors on the TrendHunter API.  [default: 5] -p, --proxy TEXT                The HTTP url of a proxy server.
+You may want to limit concurrency to avoid 429 errors on the TrendHunter API.  [default: 5] -y, --proxy TEXT                The HTTP url of a proxy server.
 The API default is to not use a proxy server, but if the TrendHunter API bans your IP address, you can provide one here.
 Please try to use